 You can’t do this forever, eventually the data will be written over by new images, but if you catch your mistake fast enough, and then stop using the card until you have performed a recovery there’s a good chance that you’ll get your photos back.
 In fact this also works on regular hard drives too, not just memory cards, although I suspect that accidentally formatted memory cards is likely the most common usage for this software amongst photographers.

-Stellar Phoenix Photo Recovery is one such piece of software, and the makers of the software recently asked if I wanted to take a closer look at it to see how it performed.
+Stellar Photo Recovery is one such piece of software, and the makers of the software recently asked if I wanted to take a closer look at it to see how it performed.
 The programs comes in three variations, starting with the $49 version that I tested which attempts to recover deleted files.
 The two more expensive versions of the software also include tools to attempt repairs on corrupted JPEGs and corrupted video files.

 For the purposes of this post, I’m just going to talk about this $49 version because it was easy for me to test it by simply formatting some cards and they trying to recover the images.
 Testing the other versions of the software would not be possible unless I actually had a corrupted image or video to try and repair.
 Fingers crossed that never happens…

-The interface for Phoenix Photo Recovery is super simple.
+The interface for Stellar Photo Recovery is super simple.
 You have an option to begin a recovery, an option to resume a previously started recovery, and an option to create an image of a disk (or card), which basically means make an exact copy of it.
 The recovery process on a very large volume could take a long time, so I appreciate that they have included the option to stop and resume a recovery when needed.

 Whilst the initial scan it taking place, a file tree shows you how many images have been discovered and what file types they are.
 Once the initial scan has been completed, you’re free to browse the images that it has found, including image previews, and then select the ones that you wish to recover.